 Heritage Tours in the UK and Ireland

-Immerse yourself in the rich heritage of the UK and Ireland - visit historic cities, famous castles and majestic cathedrals, or admire ancient archaeological sites, world class museums and sumptuous palaces.
+Immerse yourself in the rich heritage of the UK and Ireland - visit historic cities, famous English castles, Welsh castles and majestic cathedrals, or admire ancient archaeological sites, world-class museums and sumptuous palaces.

 Windsor Castle, England

-The UK and Ireland's rich history has been enticing travellers from around the globe for centuries.
+The UK and Ireland's rich history has been enticing travellers from around the globe for centuries with many people travelling just to visit famous english castles.
 Thousands of years of stories are told through the rich tapestry of cities, castles and cathedrals going back as far as the Roman Empire and beyond.
 Stonehenge, for example, is a prehistoric site in south west England which dates back almost 5,000 years!
 And remember that Royal Oak members benefit from free admission to National Trust properties in the UK.

 Wales alone has over 400 castles to be explored!
 Caernarfon Castle in North Wales, for example, is one of the best preserved medieval fortresses in Britain, and formed part of King Edward 1's famous 'ring of steel' - a chain of castles built in the 13th Century to subdue the Welsh population.

 Caernarfon Castle © Crown copyright (2016) Visit Wales